apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

         model_params={'config': self._model_config},
         device='cuda:0')
 ```
 The `PytorchModelHandlerKeyedTensorWrapper`, a wrapper around the `PytorchModelHandlerKeyedTensor` model handler, is used.
 The `PytorchModelHandlerKeyedTensor` model handler makes inference on a PyTorch model.
 Because the tokenized strings generated from `BertTokenizer` might have different lengths and stack() requires tensors to be the same size, the `PytorchModelHandlerKeyedTensorWrapper` limits the batch size to 1.
 Restricting `max_batch_size` to 1 means the run_inference() call contains one example per batch.
-The following example shows the definition of the wrapper:
+The following code shows the definition of the wrapper:

 ```python
 class PytorchModelHandlerKeyedTensorWrapper(PytorchModelHandlerKeyedTensor):